How can an exercise be considered “the best” movement for fat loss and muscle gain, and also be avoided by many of the world’s smartest trainers?

 Warning: this probably won’t be enough to fix the issue.
 Strengthening your glutes will help you keep your knees out during squats.
 Glute bridges and barbell hip thrusts will be your primary focus for your glutes, which are your primary hip abductors and will reduce the weakness causing the collapse.

 The Problem: Incorrect Breathing

-This is one of those concepts that is so tiny, but can have a huge impact once you learn to do it correctly.
-If you are inhaling (deep breath in) as you move downward into the squat and exhaling as you drive up and out of the hole, you’re not taking advantage of intra-abdominal pressure (IUP).
+If you are not inhaling (deep breath in) as you move down into the squat and exhaling as you drive up and out of the hole, you’re not taking advantage of intra-abdominal pressure (IUP).
 This, along with the bracing of your torso, is your natural lifting belt.

-Squat Like a Pro: I know what I just said sounds normal, but here’s what you should do instead: catch a big breath at the beginning of the rep and brace your torso.
-Then, squat down and as you come up, exhale forcibly through pursed lips at the most challenging portion of the lift.
-This tension and bracing will help keep you safe and injury free.
+The Squat Fix: Before each rep, take a big breath and brace your torso.
+Then, squat down, pause, and as you come up, exhale forcibly through pursed lips at the most challenging portion of the lift.
+This tension and bracing will help keep you safe and injury-free.

 The Problem: Using a Belt on All Sets

-Squat Like a Pro: By putting off wearing a belt until the heavier sets, you’ll be increasing your overall full body strength and potential for remaining injury free.
-As a rule of thumb, you should work up to the point where you don’t put on a belt until you are around or greater than 85% of your one rep max (1RM).
+Squat Like a Pro: By putting off wearing a belt until the heavier sets, you’ll be increasing your overall full-body strength and potential for remaining injury-free.
+As a rule of thumb, you should work up to the point where you don’t put on a belt until you are around 70 percent of your one-rep max (1RM).